The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 For some, the experience of panic attacks may be too intense, especially if they occur frequently (such as several times per week).

-I deeply encourage you to face the discomfort and the fear with the knowledge that there is nothing life-threatening about having a panic attack – no matter how intense or scary it feels or what your fearful thoughts tell you.
+I sincerely encourage you to face the discomfort and the fear with the knowledge that there is nothing life-threatening about having a panic attack – no matter how intense or scary it feels or what your fearful thoughts tell you.

 That being said, sometimes it is just too much for some people.

-If this is your experience it may be best to speak with your doctor about ruling out any potential biological causes of your panic attacks (such as getting your thyroid checked).
+If this is your experience, it may be best to speak with your doctor about ruling out any potential biological causes of your panic attacks (such as getting your thyroid checked).

 Medications (such as SSRIs and Beta-Blockers) are valid and potentially helpful options to help manage panic attacks until you can better practice the step-by-step plan outlined above.